Curriculum Policy

 How barriers are broken with our virtual classroom and how we can address situations where every learner can learn, develop and improve.

-Whilst logged into the system your students are continuously assessed.
+Whilst logged into the system learners are continuously assessed.
 Every lesson is filled with questions, puzzles and quizzes, all of which are marked, tracked and recorded.

 Every test result is recorded and evidenced throughout the learner's progress in the system, giving you visual data of current grades and the progress made over time.